 The Official Flex Team Blog.
 Flash Builder Plug-in for SAP NetWeaver Gateway going away in April A little over a year ago the Flash Builder 4.5 plug-in for SAP NetWeaver Gateway was published as a beta on Adobe Labs (at As a research beta, the plug-in only works with older versions of Flash Builder (4.5 and 4.6).

 We’ve added support for descendant selectors, class conditions for type selectors (previously class conditions were only registerd by themselves at the top level, i.e. “globally” instead of on a type by type basis), and id conditions for both type selectors as well as globally.
 These selectors were chosen as they were seen as the most requested by the community.
 A few known issues that will be fixed shortly after alpha include allowing combinations of conditions at the top level (e.g. a top level id and class selector together in a selector chain, “.specialButton#button12″); Targeting XMLSchema subtypes for anonymous ActionScript Objects For strongly typed objects, you can implement the mx.rpc.xml.IXMLSchemaInstance interface to provide a QName for the xsiType property to target the subclass to be used during encoding.

 Halo Sliders contained built in support for tics and labels, however, this feature does not yet exist for Spark Sliders.
 While built in support may be added in the future, for the time being the way to get tics and labels for a Spark Slider is to implement a custom skin.
 With the new Spark skinning architecture, this is relatively easy to do.
-For example, to get labels for an HSlider, you could simply copy, rename, and then modify the HSliderSkin.mxml file. flexreport

-Peter deHaan New Adobe ColdFusion blog — http://cfexamples.com/ I started another new blog (cfexamples.com) the other month, but have been holding off on posting the URL until I got some more content posted.
+For example, to get labels for an HSlider, you could simply copy, rename, and then modify the HSliderSkin.mxml file.
+Peter deHaan.
+New Adobe ColdFusion blog — I started another new blog (cfexamples.com) the other month, but have been holding off on posting the URL until I got some more content posted.

 So far just a random collection of ColdFusion things that I could remember from my ColdFusion days and some new stuff from ColdFusion 8 and 9.
 As always, you can follow my sad little Twitter account (@pdehaan) to see the latest aggregated posts from my mini example blog empire (as well as other random tweets).
 Flexophile.
 Last June we announced that with the release of Flex 3, the Flex SDK would move to an open-source development model.

 In the meantime we rolled out our Jira-based open bugbase at But we’ve also been busy on a lot of other open-source infrastructure.
 Fortunately, you don’t have to wait much longer to see it!
-Flexophile
+Differences between Flex 3 and Flex 4.
 One of the major themes in the Flex 4 SDK is "Design in Mind".

 This goal involves creating a smoother workflow between designers and developers.
 To help achieve this, the framework provides a clear separation of the visuals for a component and the rest of its behavior.
 In Flex 3, an individual component's code included logic around its behavior, layout, and visual changes.
-Differences between Flex 3 and Flex 4 | Adobe Developer Connecti
+In Flex 4, the components are factored out into different classes, each handling specific pieces of behavior.